Request a Demo

 How to Engage and Retain Patients in Clinical Trials

-When it comes to clinical trials, the stakes are high.
-It can take 10 to 15 years or longer to complete all 3 phases before licensing, and global spend on trials is expected to reach nearly $69 billion by 2025.
-It’s no secret that patient drop-out is among the leading causes for delays in timeline and a huge expense.
+It’s no secret that patient drop-out is among the leading causes of delays in the timeline and a huge expense.
 On average, 30% of patients drop out of clinical trials, and the cost to replace a lost patient averages $19,533.
-The costs associated with lost data, time, and resources are even higher.
+The costs of lost data, time, and resources are even higher.

 The question is: how do people prefer to engage today?